sjehutch/twitterbot-reply/README.md

 2. it responds to the user who tweeted it with a generic text, @symbol and image

--the tools used in this project were python3
+The tools used in this project were python3

 ###You will want to import the following in your main .py file (i called mine hello.py)